The School of Communication Foundations

 Field Assignment (Outreach)This course teaches you to be a journalist on the field.
 Finding a good story to tell and communicate it in the most creative and effective way, will be one of the main goals on the Outreach.
 We want all students to be able to produce a video documentary / report that will highlight the needs of an organization.

-Your Outreach will be at one of the Ships locations throughout the globe with a focus on Micronesia and Panama and possible on our partner ministries.
+Your Outreach will be at one of the Ships locations throughout the globe with a focus on Micronesia and Panama and possibly on our partner ministries.
 For more information on the various Ships locations Click Here.Disclaimer: YWAM Ships Kona is an independent and separate 501c3 organization from the University of the Nations, Kona Inc. These two entities are independent and separate in all aspects, legally, financially and operationally.
 The courses listed above are run at Port YWAM Kona one mile down the road from the University Campus.